NCPP/ocgis/README.md

 For additional project information please visit: http://www.earthsystemcog.org/projects/openclimategis/

+For questions or to file a bug report, please create a GitHub issue.

 # Overview

 OpenClimateGIS (OCGIS) is a Python package designed for geospatial manipulation, subsetting, computation, and translation of spatiotemporal datasets stored in local NetCDF files or files served through THREDDS data servers.
 OpenClimateGIS has a straightforward, request-based API that is simple to use yet complex enough to perform a variety of computational tasks.
 The software is built entirely from open source packages.